-- iii.
-Airfare for all North American flights will be reimbursed for economy class only.
-Claimants may upgrade to business class at their own expense (i.e. pay the differential cost). - iv.
+iv.
+Airfare for all North American flights will be reimbursed for economy class only unless otherwise permitted.
+A Senior Manager may approve business class air travel if a medical condition necessitates and upgraded travel class and a physician's note is provided prior to booking.
+Claimants may upgrade to business class at their own expense.

 Ground transportation should balance economy and safety.
 In urban areas, taxis or public transit are the preferred methods of ground transportation.
-In situations where rental vehicles are practical, an intermediate or smaller vehicle is preferred.
-The size and type of rental vehicle should be appropriate for the number of people and road conditions.
-Tall or large drivers should have adequate cabin space for safe and comfortable operation.
+In situations where rental vehicles are practical, the size and type of vehicle shall be appropriate for the number of passengers, road conditions and nature of the need.
 In-vehicle navigation systems and electronic toll payment (where appropriate) are reimbursable expenses but all other convenience options are not reimbursable.

 - v.
-Tips are a reimbursable expense and should be appropriate to the location, service level and local protocol and are never to exceed 20% of the total bill. - vi.
-Laundry and dry cleaning are reimbursable when travel is longer than four consecutive nights. - vii.
-Internet connectivity at hotels, airports or other public places is acceptable while on travel status. - viii.
+Laundry and dry cleaning are reimbursable when travel is longer than four consecutive nights. - vi.
+Internet connectivity at hotels, airports or other public places is acceptable while on travel status. - vii.
 Combined business and personal itineraries are possible if expenses are clearly distinguished between business and personal.
 Claimants may add and pay for a personal leg to a business itinerary using personal payment methods.
 If a combined business/personal itinerary is equal to or less than the cost of a business-only trip, there is no personal cost to the claimant.
-Claims must clearly show the split. - ix.
+Claims must clearly show the split. - viii.
 Commuting Instructor Transportation Allowance may be approved by the President & CEO under special circumstances and subject to annual review (see Schedule A for rates).
-Approval requires home location, work location, and why home cannot be located in or near the work community. - 4.
-Expenses for Working Sessions
+Approval requires home location, work location, and why home cannot be located in or near the work community.

+4. Expenses for Working Sessions